shlublu/awsmate/README.md

-`awsmate` is a companion for your AWS Python developments.
+`awsmate` is a companion for your AWS developments in Python.

+This library consists mainly of helper code aiming to ease the use of various services provided by AWS.

 ## Installation

 * Command line: `pip3 install awsmate`
 * See the [PyPI page](https://pypi.org/project/awsmate/ "awsmate PyPI page")

 ## Documentation